If you’ve ever thought, “Why do I hear ringing in my ears?” you may wonder what is causing it and how to treat it.

 Costs can vary significantly depending on what type of hearing protection you choose.
 Basic foam earplugs can be less than a dollar.
 On the higher end, earplugs with noise-filtering functions can range from $20 to more than $200 for custom-made designs.

 Choosing the correct treatment for tinnitus depends on several factors, such as how much the tinnitus is affecting you and the primary cause of tinnitus.

 “The good news is that if you develop tinnitus from hearing loss, correction of that loss with a hearing aid or surgery can help,” Kirsten says.
 “However, if it is associated with a balance disorder, we need to look at an appropriate therapy to treat it.
 It also depends on what level of tinnitus you have – if it is mild or only bothersome in quiet environments, we may not suggest hearing aids and instead suggest noise suppression techniques.
 These include white noise machines, turning on a fan or playing music at a low volume to mask the tinnitus.
 More intrusive and severe cases may need counseling, therapy and developing coping strategies.”

 If you are experiencing symptoms of tinnitus, we recommend calling and scheduling an appointment with one of our audiologists for a hearing test, followed by an evaluation by one of our physicians to check for conditions such as fluid behind the ear, impacted wax or a vascular issue that may be the underlying cause.

-“For my patients, I perform a comprehensive head and neck examination and may augment this with further procedures such as ear microscopy or high-resolution endoscopy of the nose or throat,” Dr. Khakoo explains.
-“We then discuss the findings, outline the most likely diagnoses and discuss any further studies needed such as imaging or balance testing, treatment and follow up.”
+“For my patients, I perform a comprehensive hearing test and may augment this with further procedures such as tympanometry or acoustic reflex thresholds,” Kirsten explains.
+“We then discuss the findings, outline the most likely diagnoses and discuss any further studies/steps needed such as imaging or balance testing, treatment, amplification and follow up.”

 Learn more about the ear, nose and throat services we offer at Mercy Health.